Youth Orchestra

 WHAT

-Twice a year, our Youth Orchestra meet to rehearse and perform incredible orchestral repertoire.
-Receiving direction from professional conductors and CBSO musicians, our talented young musicians explore repertoire from Beethoven to Dani Howard during school holidays, culminating in concerts in Birmingham's best music venues.
+The CBSO Youth Orchestra meets for a variety of opportunities across a season to rehearse and perform incredible orchestral repertoire.
+Receiving direction from professional conductors and CBSO musicians, our talented young musicians explore repertoire from Beethoven to Dani Howard, culminating in concerts in Birmingham's best music venues.

 WHEN & WHERE